Nisal-Sashmitha/devops-engineer-learning-path/Week 1 - Linux Fundamentals/Linux VI Editor/Intro to VI Editor.md

 ---

-**Next:** Continue your VI/VIM journey with [VIM Quickstart Section](./Vim%20Quickstart.md) and other resources for hands-on learning and practical techniques!
+**Next:** Continue your VI/VIM journey with [VIM Modes Section](./VIM%20Modes.md) and other resources for hands-on learning and practical techniques!